Car Safety Restraints for Dogs

-In the past year, a call for action to protect pets while traveling in cars has received widespread media coverage after results from a study suggest that the majority of safety harnesses currently on the market are not safe.
+A call for action to protect pets while traveling in cars has received widespread media coverage after results from a pet safety study suggest that the majority of pet harnesses currently on the market are not safe.

 In response to the increasing amount of people driving with pets and the growing number of accident-related injuries to pets in cars, several states have created legislation enforcing pet owners to restrain dogs while traveling in cars and new testing has been conducted on car safety restraints for dogs.

 Lindsey Wolko founded the Center for Pet Safety (CPS) when one of her dogs was seriously injured in a car accident when the dog's safety harness failed to restrain her upon impact.
 CPS is a non-profit research and advocacy organization dedicated to companion animal and consumer safety.
-Wolko's plight to create better solutions for traveling pets spearheaded the CPS to conduct a pilot study in 2011 on the effectiveness of safety harnesses.
+Wolko's plight to create better solutions for traveling pets spearheaded the CPS to conduct tests on the effectiveness of pet safety harnesses.

-Using a 55 pound crash test dummy dog and four of the strongest dog harnesses on the market, CPS and MGA Research, an internationally recognized testing firm, staged a 30 mile per hour vehicular accident applying the same Federal Motor Vehicle Safety Standards used to test child seats.
+Using a 55 pound crash test dummy dog and 29 dog harnesses on the market, CPS and MGA Research, an internationally recognized testing firm, staged a 30 mile per hour vehicular accident applying the same Federal Motor Vehicle Safety Standards used to test child seats.